-Recall that SILK-TV confines the information about the secret that the adversary can capture to inter-keystroke timings leaked by the output device while the user types a secret.
+We assume that the adversary can capture only inter-keystroke timings leaked by the output device while the user types a secret.
 The goal is to analyze differences between the distribution of inter-keystroke timings and infer corresponding keypairs.
 This data is used to identify the passwords that are most likely to be correct, thus restricting the brute-force search space of the secret.
 To accurately extract inter-keystroke timing information, we analyze video feeds of masking symbols, and identify the frame where each masking symbol first appears.
 In this setting, accuracy and resolution of inter-keystroke timings depends on two key factors: refresh frequency of the output device, and frame rate of the video camera.
 Inter-keystroke timings are then fed to a classifier, where classes of interest are keypairs.
 Since we assume that the adversary has no access to user-specific keystroke information, the classifier is trained on population data, rather than on user-specific timings.